jundalisay/mahablist/content/en/history/jagor/ph/chapter-14b.md

 Of the words relating to commerce, 1/3 is Malay to which belong most of the terms used in trades, as well as the denominations for weights and measures.

-The calendarso far as it exists,—and for numbers, besides the words for writing, reading, speaking, and narrative.
+The calendar so far as it exists,—and for numbers, besides the words for writing, reading, speaking, and narrative.

-On the other hand, only a small number of terms which refer to war are borrowed from the Malay:
+On the other hand, only a small number of terms which refer to war are borrowed from the Malay.

 Referring to the degree of civilisation which the Philippines possessed previous to their intercourse with the Malays, Crawford concludes from the purely domestic words that they cultivated no corn, their vegetable food consisting of batata and banana.